TheIoTLearningInitiative/IntelQuarkD2000/documentation/Introduction.md

 # Intel® Quark™ Microcontroller Developer Kit D2000

+> The Intel® Quark™ microcontroller developer kit D2000 consists of a small form-factor board which contains among other things flash storage, a 6-axis compass/accelerometer with temperature sensor, an Arduino-Uno compatible shield’s interface and a booster-pack compatible shield’s interface.
+A USB connection enables programming and debugging (JTAG) of the development platform.
+The software tool chain for the development platform is provided by Intel® System Studio for microcontrollers, which is an Eclipse-based* IDE for developing, optimizing and debugging applications.
+Features include the GNU compiler collection (GCC), Intel® Integrated Performance Primitives for microcontrollers, the board support package for the Intel® Quark™ microcontroller software interface (Intel® QMSI) and sample applications.

 # Intel® System Studio for Microcontrollers

 > Tools for Intel® Quark™ Microcontroller Software Developers